cfiorentini/intuitRGC/README.md

 intuitRGC
 =========

-An efficient SAT-based theorem prover for Intuitionistic Propostional Logic using general clauses.
+An efficient SAT-based theorem prover for Intuitionistic Propostional Logic using general clauses implemented in Haskell.